Places and Towns in Fountain County

-* Chicken Bristle -- (also a school) Sec 11, Fulton Twp early 1900s (source:2013 Fountain County History)
+* Chicken Bristle -- (also a school) Sec 11, Fulton Twp early 1900s (Source: 2013 Fountain County History)

 * Coal Creek -- On Highway 32, near Covington, a RR stop and of course a Creek, as well

 * Coal Creek Forks - see Chambersburgh

 * Cold Springs -- in VanBuren Township dates as far back as the late 1820s and early 1830s.
-The New Light Christians built one of the first churches in the county there in 1835 (northwest corner of what is US 41 & Cold Spring Road today) - it was a wonderful meeting place for several reasons, good water, on a main road so easily accessible, and straight ground with natural drainage. (source: 2013 Fountain County History)
+The New Light Christians built one of the first churches in the county there in 1835 (northwest corner of what is US 41 & Cold Spring Road today) - it was a wonderful meeting place for several reasons, good water, on a main road so easily accessible, and straight ground with natural drainage.
+(Source: 2013 Fountain County History)